Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Introduction

 \begin{corollary}[Rough statement of \zcref{theo comparaison}] Solutions to the Teukolsky equations on a slowly-rotating Kerr background satisfy an integrated local energy decay estimate (consistent with polynomial decay). \end{corollary}

-\begin{remark} Similarly to how we deduce \zcref[cap]{rough coro} from \zcref[cap]{rough theo 1}, we expect \zcref[cap]{conj:vanishingcosmologicalconstantlimit} to give another proof of stability for slowly-rotating Kerr black holes in the vanishing $\La$ limit. \end{remark}
+In view of the central role played the Teukolsky equations in the linearized Einstein vacuum equations, the $\Lambda$-uniform estimates in \zcref{rough theo 1} and their convergence in the $\Lambda\to 0$ limit in \zcref{rough coro} could be interpreted as a proof of \zcref{conj:vanishingcosmologicalconstantlimit} in the linearized setting.
+Moreover, similarly to how we deduce \zcref[cap]{rough coro} from \zcref[cap]{rough theo 1}, we expect \zcref[cap]{conj:vanishingcosmologicalconstantlimit} to give another proof of stability for Kerr in the vanishing $\La$ limit.